Riverton, Kansas: Demographics

-For statistical purposes, the United States Census Bureau has defined Riverton as a census-designated place (CDP).

 Area attractions

 The famous Rainbow Bridge, about 2 mi west of town, was the site where in the year 2000, musician Brad Paisley performed the song "(Get Your Kicks on) Route 66" for the TLC special "Route 66: Main Street America".

 The Eisler Brothers Country Store in Riverton was one of the stops on Pixar's US 66 research trips for the 2006 film Cars.
-The filmmakers met with Dean Walker, then president of the Kansas Route 66 Association, who is known to twist his feet backwards 180° and walk in reverse.
+The filmmakers met with Dean Walker, then president of the Kansas Historic Route 66 Association, who is known to twist his feet backwards 180° and walk in reverse.
 He became one of many inspirations for the Mater character, a rusty old tow truck who teaches NASCAR rookie Lightning McQueen to drive in reverse.

 The original boom truck is currently based at a restored Kan-O-Tex Service Station in nearby Galena.

+Education

+The community is served by Riverton USD 404 public school district.